Some content may contain affiliate links to products which means we could earn a fee on your purchase. Thank you for visiting

 ElleVet CBD for Dogs

-Being the CBD my vet recommended, ElleVet was the first website I visited.
+Being the CBD my vet pitched me, ElleVet was the first website I visited.
 But as my research unfolded, unfortunately ElleVet didn’t meet many of my needs.
 Here is why:

-- ElleVet extracts their CBD with Alcohol, which I didn’t want
+- ElleVet extracts their CBD with Alcohol, which I personally didn’t want

 - ElleVet agreed that Full Spectrum gives the best results and they say they are a Full Spectrum, but they Sell Broad Spectrum. (screen shots below)

-- In order to see their 3rd party testing, you would have to call everytime.
-I asked a rep why they don’t put them on the website she said it would take them too long.
+- In order to see their 3rd party testing, you would have to call every time.
+I called and asked a rep why they don’t put them on the website she said it would take them too long to this every time they had new lab results.

-- ElleVet doesn’t use 100% hemp.
-Their product includes grapeseed oil and I was looking for hemp plant only.
+- ElleVet includes grapeseed oil and I was looking for hemp plant only.

-As for whether or not ElleVet is a broad spectrum or full spectrum is very unclear, but I assume the ingredients on the bottle would supercede other claims.
+As for whether or not ElleVet is a broad spectrum or full spectrum is very unclear.
+So, I was left to assume the ingredients on the bottle would supersede their website content.
 Here is a snapshot of Ellevet’s website where they agree Full Spectrum is Best:

 Here is a Snapshop of their Ingredients when you go to buy:

 Is there anything I liked about ElleVet?
 YES!
-Kudos to ElleVet for funding a clinical trial at Cornell.
-And while Ellevet’s current formula is made with grapeseed oil, which was NOT what Cornell used in the trial, the funding is commendable.
+It was potent and priced fairly!
+Plus, Kudos to ElleVet for funding a clinical trial at Cornell.
+I did read that the trial formula used olive oil.
+It would be nicer if it were done with grapeseed oil because that’s what they’re using at the time of this writing.
+Regardless, the funding is commendable.

 KingKalm CBD for Dogs